manwar/perlweeklychallenge-club/challenge-110/james-smith/README.md

     * We then use the regex trick to get the first column of the data.

   * Memory usage:

     * This script does not load the file all in one go - so really needs a lot less memory (vs more disc accesses).
 It is linear in the number of lines, e.g. for the 1000 line file we load in roughly 1Mb of data at a time, and the memory usage is roughly 1.3Mb.
     * Note this is `O(n)` as well as if the rows get longer then the number of bytes used does not increase.
+    * Having played a bit - the sweet spot of `$BYTES` lies somewhere between 1K and 2K.
+Smaller makes the regex in the split more efficient, larger reduces the file IO overhead.

 ### Some information about speed/memory etc...